 Lighting

 Thanks to its native life in the canopy, the Crocodile Fern can actually handle a fair range of lighting conditions.
+It’s only really at the extreme ends of the scale you’d have an issue.

-Watering
+Watering Requirements

-The Crocodile Fern is one of those tropical species that loves moisture, but doesn’t like its roots in soggy substrate.
-So, the challenge lies in maintaining consistent even moisture.
+The Crocodile Fern is one of those tropical fern species that loves moisture but doesn’t like its roots in soggy substrate.

-That being said, this fern is not very drought tolerant at all, so it’s probably better to have it slightly too wet, rather than too dry.
 Keeping the humidity high and selecting an appropriate substrate mix can make this process a lot easier.

-A substrate with excellent water retention will help this fern maintain its moisture, but good drainage is important too as they’re not used to sitting in a wet substrate.
+A substrate with excellent water retention will help this fern maintain its moisture, but good drainage is important, too, as they’re not used to sitting in a wet substrate.

 Temperature & Humidity

-When it comes to Microsorum musifolium, you’re going to want to keep the terrarium temperature and humidity as consistently high as possible.
-It doesn’t need super high temperatures, but it is sensitive to cold drafts.
+When it comes to Microsorum musifolium, you’re going to want to keep the temperature and humidity as consistently high as possible.

-Growth
+Growth Pattern

 Varieties & Similar Plants